 FOR SERVING AND ASSEMBLY:

-- 12oz Candied peanuts (recipe follows), OR – roasted salted peanuts or honey roasted peanuts
+- 12oz Candied peanuts (recipe in notes), OR - roasted salted peanuts or honey-roasted peanuts

 - Maraschino cherries (optional)